Development and Validation of Technology for Time Critical Genomic Testing (DEVOTE) Programme

 Funding information

-This research is part of the DEVOTE programme, an Innovate UK-funded project as part of the UK Research and Innovation (UKRI) Innovation Accelerator Programme, coordinated by Health Innovation Manchester, led by The University of Manchester and supported by MFT.
+This research was part of the DEVOTE programme, an Innovate UK-funded project as part of the UK Research and Innovation (UKRI) Innovation Accelerator Programme, coordinated by Health Innovation Manchester, led by The University of Manchester and supported by MFT.

 More information